tbrowder/FontFactory-TT/README.md

     243 Courier.otf /usr/local/fonts/
       #... more entries

-Note that there may be multiple instances of the same font on your system but only one will be listed.
-This module uses that file, but you can regenerate it at any time by running `ff-find-fonts`.
-You may delete any font entries but do not change the format of the first three fields of remaing data lines.
-Comments starting with a `#` are allowed and ignored from there to the end of the line.
+Note that there may be multiple instances of the same font on your system, but only one will be listed.
+This module uses that file, but you can regenerate it at any time by running `ff-gen-list`.
+You may delete any font entries in the lists, but do not change the format of the first three fields of remaing data lines.
+Comments starting with a `#` are allowed, and the text is ignored from there to the end of the line.

 ### User fonts

-For convenience you may want to create a another list to associate your oft-used fonts with a short alias.
+For convenience, you may want to create a another list to associate your oft-used fonts with a short alias.
 That is done by creating a file named `$HOME/.fontfactory/my-fonts.list`.

 The file should look something like this:

-    # A valid data line contains three fields (words separated by one or more
+    # A valid data line contains three fields (words separated by one
-    # spaces):
+    # or more spaces):
     #   1. alias
     #   2. font-name (with extension)
-    #   3. location (path)
+    #   3. location (parent directoty)
-    # All data on a line after the third field are ignored with one exception:
+    # All data on a line after the third field are ignored with one
-    # any 'KERN' or 'kern' found will flag the font as having a kerning capability.
+    # exception: any 'KERN' or 'kern' found will flag the font as having a
+    # kerning capability.
     # Blank or comment lines like this are ignored.
       100   Blarney.ttf   ~/.fonts    kerning my favorite serif font c     Courier.otf   /some/dir   my favorite monospaced font